 When you install the Single Sign On (SSO) components, changes are made to certain configuration files and registry entries.
-Deselecting the SSO login source in the Configure

-Login Sources dialog does not undo the configuration changes that were made during installation of the SSO components.
+Deselecting the SSO login source in the Configure Login Sources dialog does not undo the configuration changes that were made during installation of the SSO components.

-To disable SSO:
+To disable SSO follow these steps:

-- Deselect the SSO login source via the Configure Login Sources dialog.
-See "Specifying Login Sources" on page 112. - 2 Disable the redirection of web client login: - a On the RM server, open the following file in a text editor:
+- 1 Deselect the SSO login source via the Configure Login Sources dialog.
+See "Specifying Login Sources" on page 115. - 2 Disable the redirection of web client login: - a On the RM server, open the following file in a text editor: